mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/script-performance-tests.md

 # Script Performance Tests
 We conducted performance tests for all aspects of our scripts.
-For this purpose, we developed an benchmark subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/), that computes a complexity of scripts after compilation phase by AST (Abstract Syntax Tree) traversal in special _complexity units_. _Complexity units_ is a measure of the script's relative cost: we found out the most expensive operation in terms of computational complexity and defined it equal to 100 complexity units.
+For this purpose, we developed an benchmark subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/), that computes the complexity of scripts after compilation phase by AST (Abstract Syntax Tree) traversal in special _complexity units_. _Complexity units_ is a measure of the script's relative cost: we found out the most expensive operation in terms of computational complexity and defined it equal to 100 complexity units.
 In every test, we conducted 10 tests and calculated the average cost.
 The performance tests' results are the following:
 ## Environment Functions Benchmark
 Functions used in the script that do not refer to the state:

 | Benchmark | Score | Error |